-- " A rating upgrade of Deutsche Hypo's ratings would be subject to an upgrade of NORD/LB's ratings. - " We may consider upgrading NORD/LB's ratings in the event that the bank successfully executes the planned measures under its transformation programme until 2024, leading to a significantly smaller and de-risked balance sheet, including the disposal of remaining loans relating to ship finance; a maintained or even increased capitalisation; and a restored moderate level of profitability.
+- " An upgrade of Deutsche Hypo's ratings would be subject to an upgrade of NORD/LB's ratings. - " We may consider upgrading NORD/LB's ratings if the bank successfully executes the planned measures under its transformation programme, leading to a significantly smaller and de-risked balance sheet, including the disposal of the remaining loans related to shipping finance; stable or higher capitalization; and profitability restored to a moderate level.